Bloodbat/SanguineMutants/README.md

 ## Contextus

 Based on the Renaissance alternative firmware for Braids.
-Exposes every control.
+Exposes every control and is fully polyphonic.

 ## Distortiones